Defective Product Lawsuits (Specific Cases)

 With approximately 67,300 medically treated table saw injuries occurring each year, conventional table saw manufacturers could stand to lose large amounts of money due to injury settlement and litigation costs.
 The Consumer Product Safety Commission’s Advanced Notice of Proposed Rulemaking estimated the average cost of a table saw injury to be around $35,000.
 In total, this amounts to an estimated $2.36 billion.

-If this scenario sounds all too familiar to you, call the experienced defective device attorneys at GoldenbergLaw, PLLC for a free consultation.
+If this scenario sounds all too familiar to you, contact the experienced attorneys at GoldenbergLaw, PLLC for a free consultation.

 In 2017, the first hoverboard-related death was reported.
 A three-year-old Pennsylvania girl was killed when a fire was ignited by a recharging, self-balancing scooter.
-Last year, the U.S. Consumer Products Safety Commission reported over 100 burn and property damage cases caused by the board’s defective, overheating lithium-ion battery.
-As a result of the defect, 10 different brands and nearly 500,000 hoverboards were recalled.
+The U.S. Consumer Products Safety Commission reported over 100 burn and property damage cases caused by the board’s defective, overheating lithium-ion battery.
+As a result of the defect, ten different brands and nearly 500,000 hoverboards were recalled.

-On September 2, 2016, the Galaxy Note7 cell phone was recalled following reports that the phone’s lithium-ion battery was overheating and starting on fire.
+On September 2, 2016, the Galaxy Note7 cell phone was recalled, following reports that the phone’s lithium-ion battery was overheating and starting fires.
 On September 15, 2016, many airlines banned this phone for safety reasons.
 The Consumer Product Safety Commission has now asked owners to cease using the phones, however, they continue to be resold on the internet.
 These phones still present a serious threat of fire and injury if they are being charged.

 When recalling a defective product, a huge problem arises when it comes to notifying consumers.
 Since manufacturers do not keep a list of who they sell each product to, there is no way to guarantee that every consumer has been notified.
-Years later, when the defect turns into a fatal fire, we hold these companies accountable.
-Give our lawyers for defective household products in Minnesota a call.
+Years later, when the defect turns into a fatal issue, we hold these companies accountable.